 Kira plans to take on increasing responsibilities as she moves through high school.
 She and her parents are going to discuss money management and perhaps buy some stocks together.
 She's also going to explore different career options.

 Because she's still an adolescent, much of the plan entails communicating with her parents and learning more about their expectations, balanced with identifying areas for exploration in creating her own path.
 The family will also talk about their values and philosophies around money and how those play out as Kira grows up.

 An Ongoing Journey

 The 10x10 model is a process, a strategy that families can revisit as individuals move through life.
 Samar and Kira will enter new life stages, which come with unique needs — and require new plans for growth.
 The model facilitates continuous development, creating healthy individuals who are not encumbered by their wealth but instead empowered by it.

 In turn, this positions the entire family to flourish.

-Building a strong and connected family of wealth is an admirable goal for many families with significant financial capital, but it shouldn't be left to by luck or happenchance.
+Building a strong and connected family of wealth is an admirable goal for many families with significant financial capital, but it shouldn't be left to luck or happenchance.
 The 10x10 model provides a roadmap for developing healthy individuals, aligns family members around values and goals, and fosters the capabilities and connections that form longstanding family bonds.
-In the words of Lao Tzu, the journey of a thousand miles begins with one step.
+In the words of Lao Tzu, "the journey of a thousand miles begins with one step."